dockstore/dockstore-documentation/docs/getting-started/github-apps/migrating-tools-to-github-apps.rst

         name: wdl-tool

 .. note::
-   The ``name`` field must be filled out for the second tool to ensure that the tool paths are unique.
+   The ``name`` field must be filled out for at least one of the tools to ensure that the tool paths are unique.

 During the original registration for your tool, you may have filled out the ``Tool Name`` field shown in the picture below.